57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 ![real-tx](./real-tx.png)

-Also we can search the transaction hash in explore, here is a [demo transaction](https://basescan.org/tx/0x11e00f019f1efec4f626ebcdc9c0f896eb29df0b81db55b1725c9bdce6c29898)
+Also we can search the transaction hash on the explore, here is a [demo transaction](https://basescan.org/tx/0x11e00f019f1efec4f626ebcdc9c0f896eb29df0b81db55b1725c9bdce6c29898).

 However, the consumption of gas fees in this process is more expensive than one might think, which contradicts the previously mentioned advantage of reducing gas fees.
 This is because users will inevitably make calls between contracts once they start using the AA wallet, which also incurs costs.